Website domains are the foundation of a site. They’re a website’s address and the name linked to your site.

 When the owner of a domain name stops paying the renewal fee for that domain, it becomes an expired domain.
 Many sites maintain a list of expired names that are available for purchase.

-This site enables you to purchase premium domains before they are available for other individuals to register.
-Many people will bid on the most popular names, so prepare to spend more to win a domain through an auction.
+This site enables you to purchase premium domain names before they are available for other individuals to register.
+Many people will bid on the most popular domain names, so prepare to spend more to win a domain through an auction.

 Domains and Web Hosting